Understanding the SPAC lifecycle in Singapore

 Following the identification of the target company, the SPAC will undertake a mandatory shareholder vote.
 The SPAC needs to provide sufficient time to ensure an active solicitation period and an informed shareholder vote.

-The business combination must be respectively approved by a simple majority of directors and by a resolution passed by shareholders.
+The business combination must receive approval from a simple majority of the board of directors and be endorsed through a resolution passed by the shareholders.

 • De-SPAC